 After paying the admission fee you’ll get a quick intro to Silver City Ghost Town’s history after which you can head into the museum to explore the various buildings featured here.
 At the end of your visit, you can also stop by one of the antique shops that sell historic artifacts from this region.

 What You’ll See At Silver City Ghost Town

 Silver City Ghost Town is an authentic museum showcasing historic buildings dating back to 1858.
 Visitors that come here can roam around these buildings and get taken back in time to the Gold Rush and Wild West times.

-All of the historic structures featured in the Silver City Ghost Town museum come from the nearby mining towns like Keyesville, Whiskey Flats, Claraville and Miracle.
+All of the historic structures featured in the Silver City Ghost Town museum come from nearby mining towns like Keyesville, Whiskey Flats, Claraville, and Miracle.
 After the second Gold Rush passed in California many of these buildings were abandoned so the goal was to preserve them and turn them into a museum.

 All of the buildings at Silver City Ghost Town are at least 100 years old.
 With the mountains as its backdrop, this museum is quite scenic and really makes you imagine what life was like in the olden days.

 As we walked through this Ghost Town we felt like we were on a set of a western movie – which sometimes do get filmed here.